ua-parser/uap-ruby/Readme.md

 ```

 ## Limitations

-Chrome Frame detection is not yet included, but once [ua-parser issue #14](https://github.com/tobie/ua-parser/issues/14) is resolved this gem will be updated along with it.

 There's no support for providing overrides from Javascript user agent detection like there is with original BrowserScope library.
 The Javascript overrides were only necessary for detecting IE 9 Platform Preview and older versions of [Chrome Frame](https://developers.google.com/chrome/chrome-frame/).